NEWS FLASH!! Orienteering sessions for year 4 on a Monday afternoon. Please wear Outdoor PE kit to school. Thank you Mr E

 Mr Elliot and the Year 4 Team

 WOW!
-I cant believe this is the end of our 4th week together as a class.
-In those 4 weeks we have achieved so much, the children have taken part in our geography field trip to Temple Newsam, started our weekly swimming lessons at Wetherby Leisure Centre, improving our skills in gymnastics with our fantastic coach Becky and we have been working really hard in Maths and English.
-Our class have shown great courage and perseverance in their learning but they have approached everything with great positivity and bundles of enthusiasm and myself, Mrs Grange and Mrs Questa could not be any prouder of their commitments and efforts.
+I cant believe this is the start of our 4th week together as a class.
+In those 3 weeks we have achieved so much, the children have taken part in our orienteering sessions, started our weekly swimming lessons at Wetherby Leisure Centre, improving our skills in dance with our fantastic coach Nicola and we have been working really hard in Maths and English.
+Our class have shown great courage and perseverance in their learning but they have approached everything with great positivity and bundles of enthusiasm and myself, Mrs Shaw and Mrs Questa could not be any prouder of their commitments and efforts.
 Well done Year 4!

 Please see documents below for learning log homework expectations.

 Curriculum this Half Term:

 Our topic will be launched on the first Tuesday back.
 Once the topic has been launched, we will update you with further information.

 Lesson 1 - I am learning to show passage of time and to order events using conjunctives and adverbial phrases.
 Children create a story board.